 Best Colorado betting apps for 2021

-There are a number of apps coming to the Colorado market, including a more than half a dozen that have launched already.
+There are a number of apps coming to the Colorado market, including more than half a dozen that have launched already.
 Here are the major sports betting apps in Colorado, along with their headline welcome bonuses:

 DraftKings Sportsbook app